 All candidates will be subject to a minimum performance standard to elect this course.
+Students must have prior experience in solo performance and small ensemble performance to cope with the assessments in this course.

-Students will be expected to perform regularly, both in and out of class and have a broad knowledge of 6 specialised areas/topics in music, both in terms of Performance, Musicology, Composition and Aural.
-These topics may include Rock Music, Theatre Music, Film, TV and Radio Music, Jazz etc.
+Students will be expected to perform regularly, both in and out of class, and have a broad knowledge of 6 specialised areas/topics in music, both in terms of Performance, Musicology, Composition and Aural.
+These topics may include Methods of Notation, Australian Music, Rock Music, Theatre Music, Film, TV and Radio Music, Jazz etc.

 Where possible, students will be required to perform at public performances as part of their practical assessment.
 Composition and aural skills, along with knowledge of styles in music will also be examined.
+Grade 1 and 2 Music Theory activities will form part of the class work assessment each week.